AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 2. Function:

-This script takes in the expected classification from pathology reports and merges it with the observed classification obtained after running the classifier.
+This script takes in the expected classification from pathology reports and merges it with the observed classification obtained after running 01-classify-mb.R.

 3. Output